ibm-cloud-docs/openshift/rhel_migrate.md

 [Migrating GPU worker nodes to RHCOS](#rhcos-migrate-gpu) :   If you have GPU worker nodes, follow these steps to migrate to RHCOS.

 Looking for Terraform steps?
 For more information, see this blog post for steps on how to migrate to RHCOS by using Terraform.
-TBD link
 {: tip}

 ## Migrating worker nodes to RHCOS